stephenverderame/cpp_book/src/templates/policies.md

 # Policies

-Taking the term from Andrei Alexandrescu, a policy is a small little class that handles a single behavior or structural element for larger, more complex classes. *Policy Based Design* is the methodology to design classes by using such policies.
+Taking the term from Andrei Alexandrescu, a policy is a small little class which handles a single behavior or structural element for larger, more complex classes.
+*Policy Based Design* is the methodology to design classes by using such policies.
 Policy based design is sort of like the generic programming equivalent of object composition with class hierarchies.
 Let's look at an OOP and generic way of abstracting the thread safety and comparator behavior of a Linked List:

 ```C++
 // OOP object composition (untested)